 It is New Zealand’s most popular tourist city… for good reason.

-Overflowing with steamy attractions and interesting activities man-made and natural.
+Overflowing with Hot Steamy Attractions and interesting activities man-made and natural.

 However well travelled you happen to be – You will find Rotorua worth visiting – possibly a high point of your trip.

 One very popular attraction or activity in Rotorua is to soak in the many wonderful and varied thermal hot pools.
 Good for your body and soul.

 You will find geothermal hot pools throughout the Rotorua area including in the secluded backyard of our oldest hostel – Spa Lodge.

 As well, there are select Rotorua hotels or motels that offer private spa’s included in the room rate – not all use mineral water straight from the ground, some use the thermal water to heat normal tap water with a heat exchanger.
 They normally won’t tell you that, but either way, you can still enjoy a relaxing and therapeutic soak without leaving your motel!

 Rotorua has many natural spas to choose from.

 Some are simply warm streams flowing through rural bush areas you can visit for free like Kerosene Creek.